imagej/imagej.github.io/_pages/MorphoLibJ.md

 In a symmetric way, the result of an erosion followed by a dilation is called a **morphological opening**, and removes bright structures smaller than the structuring element.

-{% capture title%}
- Some examples of composed morphological filters.
-From left to right: morphological closing, and morphological opening.
+{% include thumbnail src='/images/pages/MorphoLibJ-grains-closing-opening.png' title='Some examples of composed morphological filters.
+From left to right: morphological closing, and morphological opening.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-grains-closing-opening.png' title=title %}

 Note that even if opening and closing better preserve the size of the structures in the original image, the shape is slightly altered.
 For example, the result of morphological closing on the figure above creates artificial connections between grains.
 Choosing the best size for the structuring element is often a compromise between noise removal and preservation of structure shape.